Northeast, Minneapolis: Demographics

 Northeast Minneapolis has been a traditionally working class area populated by immigrants of Lebanese, Polish, Finnish, German, Slovak, Russian, and Ukrainian descent who were drawn into the area first by employment opportunities that the grain mills and sawmills along the river offered, and later by rail and factory jobs across the city.
 By 1930, immigrants made up nearly 60% of Northeast's total population.
 The Eastern European immigrants, particularly the Poles with whom Northeast is most often associated, had a profound influence on the cultural life of Minneapolis.

-The Polish presence in "Nordeast" remains strong, including the names of local businesses that still bear the mark of the area's Eastern European population such as Sikora's Polish Market, Kramarczuk's Deli, Siwek Lumber, Sentyrz Market and Surdyk's Liquors.
+The Polish presence in "Nordeast" remains strong, including the names of local businesses that still bear the mark of the area's Eastern European population such as Kramarczuk's Deli, Siwek Lumber, Sentyrz Market and Surdyk's Liquors.
 The Adam Mickiewicz Polish Saturday School holds classes during the school year at Holy Cross Church.
 For many years, the Polish American Cultural Institute of Minnesota library and headquarters were located in Northeast Minneapolis on Central Avenue, but have moved to a location in the old Saint Anthony riverfront that has an "SE" address within the Nicollet Island/East Bank neighborhood of the University community.
 After some years of absence, the famous Twin Cities Polish Festival returned to the area the weekend of August 15–16, 2009.
 The festival is operated largely due to volunteer work from the Dolina Polish Folk Dancers, a performing group whose members are deeply interwoven with the Northeast Polish community.

+The Ukrainian American Community Center (UACC) is located in Northeast, near B.F.
+Nelson Park.
+The UACC hosts an annual festival celebrating Ukrainian culture and food.

 In recent years, the demographics of Northeast have changed, the population becoming younger and more diverse, while retaining a stable base of old "Nordeast" families, often in their third or fourth generation.
 Students attending the nearby University of Minnesota frequently rent and many have settled.
+Seventy-nine percent of housing in the area is owner-occupied, which has continued to contribute to the stability of neighborhoods.
 African Americans have migrated from the north side to Northeast's more stable neighborhoods and affordable housing opportunities.
-New immigrant groups (Somalis and Latin Americans) of a variety of nationalities have continued the tradition of Northeast as a haven for immigrants.
-Seventy-nine percent of housing in the area is owner occupied which has continued to contribute to the stability of neighborhoods.
+New immigrant groups of a variety of nationalities, especially Somalis and Latin Americans, have continued the tradition of Northeast as a haven for immigrants.
+In particular, Northeast Minneapolis is a center of Minneapolis's Ecuadorian community, one of the largest in the nation, with an influx of Ecuadorian immigrants and refugees to Northeast leading to some areas being designated as an ethnic enclave nicknamed "Little Cuenca", after the city of origin of many of the migrants.
+A large number of Tibetan immigrants live in Northeast and the nearby suburb Columbia Heights, originally refugees from political upheaval in their homeland.
+Minnesota now has the second largest concentration of Tibetans in the United States.